cpp-tutor/dbasic/README.md

 ## Motivation and Roadmap

-The intention is to recreate the original programming enviroment that existed in the mid- to late 1960s at Dartmouth College running on a GE-225 mainframe and accessed by teletype terminals, having been inspired by the book "Endless Loop" by Mark Jones Lorenzo.
+The intention is to recreate the original programming environment that existed in the mid- to late 1960s at Dartmouth College running on a GE-225 mainframe and accessed by teletype terminals, having been inspired by the book "Endless Loop" by Mark Jones Lorenzo.
 The compiler is the major part of this project.

 Ultimately support for all of the early Dartmouth BASICs (First thru Sixth) is envisaged; there is a compiler switch to turn functionality on and off (`./dbasic 1` enables only First Edition keywords, for example).
-The complete set of keywords up to Basic The Third (1966, without supplementary additions) are available, which allows the Football Championship program `ftball.txt` to compile.
+The complete set of keywords up to Basic The Fourth (1968) are available; the current focus is on improving the quality of the code supporting this Edition.

 * 2022/03/03: Tag 0.10.1 (hopefully complete) implementation of Basic The First (May 1964)

 * 2022/05/02: Tag 0.20.1 (hopefully complete) implementation of Basic The Second (October 1964, originally known as CARDBASIC).

 * 2022/05/15: Tag 0.30.1 (hopefully complete) implementation of Basic The Third (1966)

+* 2022/06/09: Tag 0.40.1 (almost complete pending code and specification review) implementation of Basic The Fourth (1968)

 ## Bugs